Elavarasan2023IT014/notesapp/README.md

 ## API Endpoints

-Below is a list of all available endpoints, including HTTP methods, paths, descriptions, and example requests/responses.
+Below is a list of all available endpoints, including HTTP methods, paths, descriptions.

 ### Authentication Routes